dweber019/vscode-style-formater/README.md

 ## Configuration

-Use `style-formater.*` in your settings json, to see available configuration options.
+Use `sfmt.*` in your settings json, to see available configuration options.